 Is Expert Witness Testimony Required in Medical Malpractice?

-Most cases that involve a claim for malpractice in a medical situation require the services of an independent medical expert to testify to the court regarding the injury.
+Most cases that involve a claim for malpractice in a medical situation require the services of an independent medical expert witness to testify to the court regarding the injury.
 In some cases, an expert is not required, but usually, the negligence is so evident it is clear to the court there has been professional performance below an expected standard of care that an expert opinion is not needed.
-In either situation it is always best to contact a malpractice lawyer like the attorneys at Cochran, Kroll, & Associates P.C. to decide the best course of action.

 Qualifications of an Expert Witness